ktmeaton/obsidian-public/academic/Kalamazoo 2021 Presentation.md

 <hr>

-1. Cross-reference the automated database with primary sources.
+#### 1. Cross-reference the automated database with primary sources.

 - Correct discrepancies and gather additional context.

+> *Never blindly trust an automatation tool.
+Even one you wrote yourself :) *

-2. Standardize metadata fields for analysis.
+#### 2. Select a metadata "resolution" and standardize fields for analysis.

-	- Collection Location: *Peru Chota, San Juan de Licupis*
+- Collection Location: "*Peru Chota, San Juan de Licupis*"

-	- Collection Date: *1999-04-10*
+- Collection Date: "*1999-04-10*"

-	- Collection Host: *Neopsylla setosa*
+- Collection Host: "*Neopsylla setosa*"

-3. Examine the DNA sequence data for quality.
+#### 3. Examine and filter the DNA sequence data based on quality.

 ### Collection Location